top of page

 After the birth of her daughter, Kait transitioned from the U.S. Army and pursued her Master’s of Healthcare Administration with a specialization in Human Resources.
 She earned her MHA from Colorado State University in 2023.
 She now resides in Northern Virginia with her husband, daughter, and two dogs.
 Kait brings with her a creative mind (as seen in our social media posts) and a breadth of knowledge.
 We are so thankful to have her.

-Madison Elie-Thompson is a Licensed Clinical Professional Counselor (LCPC) in the state of Maryland.
-She graduated with her Master’s in Clinical Mental Health Counseling from Johns Hopkins University.
-Madison specializes in trauma informed care for first responders, veterans, health care professionals and adults (18+).
-Madison comes from a first responder family and has over 5 years experience working exclusively with first responders and veterans.
+Madison Elie-Thompson is a Licensed Clinical Professional Counselor (LCPC) in Maryland.
+She specializes in trauma-informed care for first responders, veterans, healthcare professionals, and adults (18+).
+Coming from a first responder family herself, Madison has been dedicated to supporting the first responder and veteran community since 2018.

 Emily completed a Bachelor’s Degree in Psychology at Hood College in Frederick, MD.
 With the background in behavioral health, Emily went on to receive a Masters of Social Work from the University of MD, Baltimore in 2022.
 Emily has since worked for the Affiliated Sante Group as a clinician on multiple teams.
 Working on the Baltimore County Mobile Crisis Team as well as the Carroll County Mobile Crisis Team, Emily partnered with local city and county police departments in the community in order to provide crisis intervention and de-escalation to clients of all backgrounds and demographics.